ciprian-chichirita/Word-Sense-Disambiguation/README.md

 # Word-Sense-Disambiguation
 Faculty homework.
-Word sens disambiguation using wordnet and Banerjee and Pedersen algorithm
+Word sense disambiguation using wordnet and Banerjee and Pedersen algorithm